XRPLF/xrpl-dev-portal/content/ledger-objects/ripplestate.md

 **Note:** Prior to the introduction of the DefaultRipple flags in `rippled` version 0.27.3 (March 10, 2015), the default state for all trust lines was with both NoRipple flags disabled (rippling enabled).

 Fortunately, `rippled` uses lazy evaluation to calculate the owner reserve.
 This means that even if an account changes the default state of all its trust lines by changing the DefaultRipple flag, that account's reserve stays the same initially.
-If an account modifies a trust line, `rippled` re-evaluates whether that individual trust line is in its default state and should contribute the owner reserve.
+If an account modifies a trust line, `rippled` re-evaluates whether that individual trust line is in its default state and should contribute to the owner reserve.

 ### RippleState ID Format